Skip to content

 • Compare the Sigma image 3 and 2 and choose the best image.
 Always favor the Sigma 3 image (which rejects fewer pixels).
 If there are cosmic rays or other parasites present, then choose the Sigma 2 image.

 For Master Bias, the images should not be normalized.
 Until August 2019, I used the compositing method Average to produce my Master Bias.
 But, in August 2019, during the up-to-date production of my Bias Master, there was a cosmic ray that entered one of my Bias images.
 Using the Sigma Clip compositing method with filter 3 (Sigma Factor above), it was removed.
 For this reason, I now recommend using the Sigma-Clip compositing method to produce the Bias Master.
-For more information on the Sigma-Clip, click on link.
+For more information on the Sigma-Clip, click on lien.

 Create a Black Master image: